How Long Should a Mattress Last?

 A hybrid mattress typically lasts 7-10 years.
 Keep in mind the materials and budget for the mattress.
 For example, if you buy a low-budget hybrid mattress and low-quality materials.
 You may have a shorter life span.

 How Long Does a Waterbed Mattress Last?

-If you care for it properly, a waterbed mattress should last 10-20 years.
-That care is key, however.
-You need to buy something called “waterbed conditioner” to treat the water in the bed.
+A waterbed mattress generally lasts 10-20 years.
+You can take steps to expand the lifespan of your waterbed by using a “waterbed conditioner” to treat the water in the bed.
 Otherwise, microbes or minerals in the water can break down the vinyl mattress.

 You also will likely need to patch the occasional leak.
 If your waterbed starts to develop frequent leaks, it’s time to buy a new mattress.

 How Long Does a Memory Foam Mattress Last?

 A memory foam mattress generally lasts 7-10 years.
 In fact, companies that sell memory foam mattresses typically include a 7-10 year warranty.
 The lifespan of a memory foam mattress depends on the density of the foam, and the weight of the person sleeping on it.

 Your latex mattress should last up to 20 years.
 The lifespan of a latex mattress will increase or decrease depending on the materials included in your mattress.

 Some manufacturers offer warranties for as long as 25 years, but check the fine print — by year 25, you may not get full price for a defective mattress, just a discount towards a new one.

 Popular related articles: